Greenstand/treetracker-wallet-app/README.md

 ## Commit hooks and test behavior

 We run `lint-staged` on commit to keep commits fast.
-Heavy integration/unit/e2e tests are expensive and not run by default.
+Heavy integration/unit/e2e tests are not run during commit — they run in CI on pull requests instead.

-- Fast commit (default): `git commit -m "..."` — runs only `lint-staged`.
-- Opt-in full tests during commit:
-  `SKIP_HUSKY_TESTS=false git commit -m "..."`

 Note: this repository uses Yarn v4 via Corepack.
 If you see a message about Yarn versions, run: